Member Login

 Reducing Stigma and Discrimination

-You can make a difference.
+You make the difference.

-Family, friends, and community members can support people with alcohol and other drug-related issues by maintaining open and non-judgemental communication and by maintaining personal boundaries.
+Family, friends, and community members support people with alcohol and other drug-related issues by maintaining open and non-judgemental communication and by maintaining personal boundaries.

 If you are contacting a service or making a referral, ask if the service is certified against a recognised quality standard.
 These quality-certified services are non-judgemental and confidential.